-A recently passed bill requires all home inspectors to be licensed as of July, 2011.
+All home inspectors have to be licensed as of July, 2011.
 Hiring a licensed professionally trained and experienced Home Inspection company is the best way to ensure the quality of your inspection.
 We are Florida State Licensed - License# HI2244

 Are You Certified?